-Shannon Fisher is the host and producer of Cultural Controversy on the Authors on the Air Global Radio Network and is among a small team of hosts of the National Press Club’s Update-1 podcast, which addresses issues in the media as they relate to current events.
-Shannon has the highest episode listenership on the AOTA network, where she previously hosted Our Lives with Shannon Fisher and The Authentic Woman.
+Shannon Fisher is the host and producer of Cultural Controversy and Our Lives with Shannon Fisher on the Authors on the Air Global Radio Network and is among a small team of hosts of the National Press Club’s Update-1 podcast, which addresses issues in the media as they relate to current events.
+Shannon has the highest episode listenership on the AOTA network, where she previously hosted The Authentic Woman.

 The exploration of society, politics, health, spirituality, and the arts is Shannon’s raison d'être.
 Her social commentary and reporting have appeared in a long list of national, regional, and international publications, including Forbes, PBS, Apple News, HuffPost (Entertainment, Parents, Women, Politics), DCist, The Richmond Times Dispatch, The Fix, Nicki Swift, Today, Newsweek, Yahoo Finance, Golf Course Architecture, The Imprint, Media Shift, Press.org, and many others.